python-pillow/Pillow/docs/reference/Image.rst

     Set to 89,478,485, approximately 0.25GB for a 24-bit (3 bpp) image.
     See :py:meth:`~PIL.Image.open` for more information about how this is used.

+.. data:: WARN_POSSIBLE_FORMATS

+    Set to false.
+If true, when an image cannot be identified, warnings will be raised from formats that attempted to read the data.

 Transpose methods
 ^^^^^^^^^^^^^^^^^